ModdingX/LibX/README.md

 ### LibX 2

 LibX 2 will be the version of LibX for 1.17.
 This branch is used to implement breaking changes on top of LibX 1 in minecraft 1.16 to make porting faster.

-#### Untested features

-A list of features currently untested.
-They'll probably stay untested until the first alpha aversions of LibX 2 and will be tested during porting of other mods.

-  * Registry conditions and transformers